Self-Confidence and Our Violent World

 There is nothing in this world that can make you confident… but you.

 Our definition then becomes straightforward: Confidence is a belief you hold inside of yourself.
 It tells you that you can handle whatever comes your way.
 In fact, this feeling is so strong it translates into a sureness of yourself even in new or challenging situations.
-We want to work towards being a confident person with an understanding of the violence we may face – and be prepared in the face of crime.
+We want to work towards being confident people with an understanding of the violence we may face – and be prepared in the face of crime.

 The critical thing to remember is this kind of feeling doesn’t come without merit.